Vokturz/LLM-slackbot-channels/README.md

    - `channels:join`
    - `channels:read`
    - `chat:write`
+   - `im:write`  _<- To notify users about change in permissions_
 ## ToDo / Ideas
+- [x] Add a command to modify which users can interact with the bot.
+The command should be initialized using a password, example `/permissions <PASSWORD>`
 - [ ] Deployment in [Modal.com](https://modal.com/)
 - [ ] Create tests
 - [ ] A `!ingest` command to create a vector database and use a QA retriever
 - [ ] Solve ChatOpenAI problem: message history for multiples users
-- [ ] Add a command to modify which users can interact with the bot.
-The command should be initialized using a password, example `/permissions <PASSWORD>`